trelium/MULTICAST-ps/README.md

     └── pm
 ```

-## Get started
+## Usage

-### Data ingestion

-To use the data for downstream tasks, different data sources need to be copied into a SQL database.
+### Copying data to the SQL database

+The code provides functionality to clean and copy data collected by the CORA app and stored in the CORA servers to a SQL database where it is consolidated.

-#### Legacy CORA app
+#### Copying data collected by the legacy CORA app

 In the legacy version of the app used for data collection (CORA app), study data was uploaded and stored in three different formats.
 Follow these preliminary steps before importing the data to the SQL database for analysis:

-- **EMA survey answers in Limesurvey SQL database**:\
+1. **EMA survey answers in Limesurvey SQL database**:\
   This data needs to be exported manually in `.csv` format from the Limesurvey web interface (see study protocol document for instructions) and copied to `data/raw/ema`.\
   Note that there are two survey results to export, corresponding to an old and a new version of the EMA questionnaires.
 Both survey answers should be exported and stored in the `/ema` folder.

-- **MobileCoach data in MongoDB**:\
+2. **MobileCoach data in MongoDB**:\
-  This data needs to be copied from the MobileCoach server, where it can be exported from the MongoDB instance with the script:
+  This data needs to be copied from the CORA server (MobileCoach) where it is stored in MongoDB.
+Log into the CORA server and run:

   ```bash
   /opt/data_exports_mongo/check_and_extract.sh
   ```
+  This will create a series of .csv files with the data in the current directory.

-- **Passive sensing data in SQLite files**:\
+3. **Passive sensing data in SQLite files**:\
-  Copied from the MobileCoach server, where it is stored as a collection of folders in:
+  Copy data from the CORA (MobileCoach) server, where it is stored as a collection of folders in:

   ```
   /opt/mobilecoach-server/sensing/uploads/phone
   ```

-After completing these preliminary steps, your folder structure should look something like:
+Copy the files obtained above in the previously made folder so that your folder structure looks like:

 ```
 └── data